IsraeliDaniel/Arsenal-Card-Game-Public/Rulebook.md

 > Torpid

 So, after the players made all the operations of the turn it will play out from the fastest character to the slowest (after taking effects into account), for matching agility levels the characters of the player that went first will play first.

+¹ playing an effect card is not mandatory.
+Also keep in mind that effect cards run out on their own.

+² may be subject to change.